chinnuet15/Suicide-Rate-Prediction/README.md

-# Suicide Rate Analysis Using Machine Learning
+# Suicide Rate Analysis and Prediction Using Machine Learning

 ## Project Overview